 trecall: pin this |

-Pins the current session so it stays accessible and is weighted more heavily in future search and Memory Briefs.
+Pins the latest meaningful section in the current live chat so it stays accessible and is weighted more heavily in future recall and Memory Briefs.
+If ThreadRecall has not captured a meaningful section yet, it asks you to wait and retry instead of creating a stale pin.
 You can also write trecall: pin this as [title] to set a custom name. |

 trecall:) are a separate feature that only work in apps where ThreadRecall's MCP server is connected and the tools are loaded.